Age issue resurfaces as election trouble spot for Biden

 Why We Wrote This

 President Joe Biden’s advisers have long tried to limit his interactions with the media.
-More appearances could help reassure voters, but Thursday night’s question and answer session showed the risks.
+More appearances could help reassure voters, but Thursday night’s question-and-answer session showed the risks.

 In a hastily scheduled appearance before the cameras Thursday evening, Mr. Biden took exception to special counsel Robert Hur’s characterization of him in his final report as someone who would come off in court as “a well-meaning, elderly man with a poor memory.”